qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 - Replication
 - How you configure quantization

-Our [Cloud Pricing Calculator](https://cloud.qdrant.io/calculator) can give you a very rough approximation of the necessary resources to store the vectors without any payload or index data.
+Our [Cloud Pricing Calculator](https://cloud.qdrant.io/calculator) can help you estimate required resources without payload or index data.

 ### Storage